Infra (video game): Plot

 Infra is set in the fictional city of Stalburg, somewhere in the vicinity of the Baltic Sea, which recently emerged from a corruption scandal.
 The player, Markku "Mark" Siltanen, is a structural analyst and engineer.
 He is tasked with surveying the Hammer Valley Dam and discovers that the infrastructure is in poor condition.
 While surveying, he accidentally causes the water tunnels to collapse, which traps him underground.
 Along the way, he discovers evidence of a conspiracy between the city's business magnates that underlies many of the infrastructure failures.

 Mark eventually escapes the underground.
 His boss, Paul, directs him to the Pitheath Water Treatment plant, to check on water pressure levels from the collapsed tunnels.
 He discovers that water flow has stopped, and afterward he travels via metro tunnels back to the office.
 However, his journey is interrupted by more collapsing infrastructure.
 Due to the water tunnel blockage, a high level of pressure is put on the derelict dam, causing it to burst.
 By the time he returns to the city, most power plants have failed and the city is flooded.
 He meets up with his coworkers, who travel to the Black Rock Nuclear Power Plant in anticipation of flood damage.
 They discover that the reactor is at risk of melting down.
 The player must quickly solve a final puzzle, either successfully shutting down the reactor and saving the city, or failing to prevent the meltdown.
 The game's epilogue is dependent on this outcome, and how many pictures were taken, both photos of structural damage and photos of evidence relating to the conspiracy.

 If the player saved the reactor, but took below 50% of photographs, he will be living in a tenement with a roommate.
 If above 50%, he will be on vacation, and receive an offer from Paul to investigate 'Whiprock Island', a former prison.
 However, if the player was unable to prevent the nuclear meltdown, he will live in a rural cottage, suffering from radiation sickness; many areas of Stalburg were irradiated, resulting in thousands of deaths.
-Other details in the epilogue are determinant on player choices, such as optional puzzles and interactions with side characters.
+Other details in the epilogue are dependent on player choices, such as optional puzzles and interactions with side characters.
 For example, if the player repaired all three water treatment plants, the CEO of Stalburg Water is ousted and the city's potable water becomes safe.
 If the player ignored the puzzles, Stalburg is facing a water crisis, bottled water is mandatory, and 40,000 citizens become ill from contaminated water.